 - If you rather spend some time in southern Europe.
 Read Go to Rome: 7 travel hacks, Discover Madrid: fun neighbourhoods or Street art in 5 undiscovered cities of Portugal.

 - Have you always wanted to visit Belgium?
 Great!
 Belgium is such an awesome country.
 I have written many articles about visiting Belgium.
-How about Get your vintage fix in Brussels, Discover the best of Ghent in 7 steps, Explore Bruges like a local or Visit Belgium: 4 unknown cities.
+How about Get your vintage fix in Brussels, Discover the best of Ghent in 7 steps or Explore Bruges like a local.